Every mother and mother-to-be has heard of the dreaded C-word – colic. It’s everything they tell you it is.

 Foods NOT To Eat When Breastfeeding

 As a new mom, you should maintain a healthy diet to help your body heal and have enough supply of milk for your baby.

 However, consuming other foods may be counter-productive as they may end up inducing colic in your baby.

 Here are some of the foods that cause colic which may be making you burst eardrums and sleepless nights.

-Junk food is not healthy for you, to begin with.
-If you’re breastfeeding, you have another reason to kick all fast food to the curb.
+Junk foods is not healthy to eat for you if you’re breastfeeding, you have another reason to kick all fast food to the curb.

 The burgers, pizza, hot-dogs, and French fries may be beckoning to you, but you have to avoid them.